Log-76/RAG/README.md

 AI assistance (Claude) was used during this project for:
 - Reviewing the implementation against the subject's requirements and identifying gaps (missing CLI command, README structure, edge-case handling).
-- Diagnosing and fixing a tokenizer mismatch between indexing and retrieval.
+- Diagnosing and fixing a bugs
-- Diagnosing batch-robustness issues in `search_dataset` (a single failing question aborting the whole run) and proposing a per-question fallback.
+- Explaining documentation
-- Diagnosing a public/private dataset mix-up in the retrieval test harness (`tester_public.py`) caused by ambiguous keyword-based file matching.
+  (`tester_public.py`) caused by ambiguous keyword-based file matching.

 All AI-assisted changes were reviewed, understood, and adapted manually before